 Deborah says she is learning a lot about her emotional relationship with food and the next phase of the program once she’s mastered her eating plan is to focus on exercise and movement.

-Over 15 years Wesley LifeShape Clinic has helped more than 10,000 Australians achieve healthier, happier lives through their award winning weight management programs.
+Over 15 years, the LifeShape Clinic (formerly Wesley LifeShape Clinic) has helped more than 10,000 Australians achieve healthier, happier lives through their award winning weight management programs.
 The LifeShape program enables the lifestyle and health benefits gained from losing weight, improving your health and gaining a positive mindset.

-The LifeShape Clinic’s team of specialist medical professionals support each client by creating a personalised weight loss plan to reach a healthy weight, improve nutrition, exercise and mindset – helping to find balance and break the dieting cycle.
+The clinic’s team of specialist medical professionals support each client by creating a personalised weight loss plan to reach a healthy weight, improve nutrition, exercise and mindset – helping to find balance and break the dieting cycle.

-If you’re interested in finding out how the clinic can help you achieve your health and wellness goals, please, CLICK HERE
+Find out how the clinic can help you achieve your health and wellness goals.